Julia-Wagner/PipeTracker/README.md

 ### **Database Schema**

 After discussing the needed features for the application, I started creating my database schema.
 With every iteration of talking to my customer about the needed features and stored information, the schema grew.
-The final adaptions where made while creating the wireframes for the application.
+The final adaptions were made while creating the wireframes for the application.

-As it might be necessary for my customer to create subcategories for categories, I decided following the approach of [this article about categories and subcategories](https://dcblog.dev/mysql-categories-and-subcategories).
+As it might be necessary for my customer to create subcategories for categories, I decided to follow the approach of [this article about categories and subcategories](https://dcblog.dev/mysql-categories-and-subcategories).
 I added a *parent_id* field with a default of *0* to **Category**.
 If the *parent_id* of a category matches the id of another category instead of *0*, it is a subcategory.

 ![Database Schema](docs/screenshots/database_schema.png)
 *Database Schema for PipeTracker*